clemlabprojects/hive-release-odp/README.md

-# Apache Hive built in ODP - CLEMLAB
+HIVE Source Repositories for ODP